MTN, NDLEA, UNODC wage war against drug abuse in Nigeria – The Sun Nigeria

 From Uche Usim, Abuja

-In a concerted effort to address the growing national scourge of drug misuse and addiction, MTN Foundation has partnered the National Drug Law Enforcement Agency (NDLEA) and the United Nations Office on Drugs and Crime (UNODC) to tackle the blooming crime, currently ruining many lives, especially the youths.
+In a concerted effort to address the growing national scourge of drug abuse and addiction, MTN Foundation has partnered the National Drug Law Enforcement Agency (NDLEA) and the United Nations Office on Drugs and Crime (UNODC) to tackle the blooming crime currently ruining many lives, especially the youths.

-The partnership was cemented on Friday against the backdrop of the commemoration of this year’s World Drug Day.

-As part of the anti-drug advocacy programme, MTN Foundation organised a quiz competition for secondary school students to raise awareness among the younger generation.
+As part of the anti-drug advocacy programme, MTN Foundation organised a quiz competition for secondary school students at the weekend, to raise awareness on dangers of illicit drug consumption among the younger generation.

 Speaking at the event, the Executive Secretary of MTN Foundation, Mrs Odunayo Sanya, said MTN Nigeria launched the Anti-Substance Abuse Programme ‘ASAP’ project to help end the drug abuse scourge.